Small-Batch Cranberry Chutney Recipe for Turkey and Brie

 Storage and Food Safety

-Because this is a small-batch preserving recipe, refrigeration is the simplest and most reliable approach.
-Store the chutney in a sealed container in the refrigerator for up to 2 weeks.
-For longer storage, freeze it in small containers for up to 3 months.
+Because this is a small-batch preserving recipe, refrigeration is the safest and simplest storage method.
+Store the cooled chutney in a sealed container in the refrigerator for up to 2 weeks.

 Can I use frozen cranberries?

-Do I have to include onion?
+Do I have to use onion?

-Can I make it ahead of time?
+Can I make cranberry chutney ahead of time?

-What if I want it thicker?
+How do I make it thicker?

 Can I serve it warm?